GLUTEN FREE DIET: SOMETHING MISSING?!?

 This will help the intestine to fully recover from the damages caused by gluten.

 Unfortunately this isn’t all.

-Very often going on a gluten free diet can entail the lack of some precious nutrients like:
+Very often going celiac disease for example can entail the lack of some precious nutrients like:

 - Folic acid